getmimo/CourseEngineerChallenge/README.md

 ## Step 4
 ### 1
-Revisit the Introduction chapter in the JavaScript Basics course.
-It's part of the Become a Web Developer track you've completed earlier.
+Revisit the first skill in the Learn to Code track you've completed earlier.
 Your task is to create a chapter like that for a fictional Lua Basics course.

 ### 2
 Take some time to familiarize with Lua and its applications and make a list of resources to come back to.

 ### 3
 Then summarize your research in a few sentences.
 How did you go about?
 Which resources did you use for what reason?
 Which resources did you exclude for what reason?

 ### 4
-Now draft the 10-15 exercises of the chapter in a text editor, word processor, or even on a piece of paper using the interactions you’ve seen in the JavaScript Basics course.
-You're welcome to use exercises from JavaScript Basics as a reference but try to be as original as you can.
+Now draft the 10-15 exercises of the chapter in a text editor, word processor, or even on a piece of paper using the interactions you’ve seen in the Learn to Code track.
+You're welcome to use exercises from the Learn to Code track as a reference but try to be as original as you can.
 If you want to include illustrations, either describe them or sketch them out.
 For any interactions, you can draw options or simply list them.

 ## Bonus Step
 Did something bug you along the way?
 Describe the biggest flaw you found in the Mimo app.